akkadotnet/getakka.net/src/docs/Working with actors.md

 The sender reference is passed along with the message and available within the receiving actor via its `Sender` property while processing this message.
 Inside of an actor it is usually `Self` who shall be the sender, but there can be cases where replies shall be routed to some other actor—e.g. the parent—in which the second argument to `Tell` would be a different one.
 Outside of an actor and if no reply is needed the second argument can be `null`; if a reply is needed outside of an actor you can use the ask-pattern described next.

 ### Ask: Send-And-Receive-Future
-The ask pattern involves actors as well as Tasks, hence it is offered as a use pattern rather than a method on ActorRef:
+The ask pattern involves actors as well as Tasks, hence it is offered as a use pattern rather than a method on `IActorRef`:

 ```csharp
 var tasks = new List<Task>();